valbuild/val/packages/next/README.md

 npx @valbuild/init
 ```

-- In order to let editors make updates you can go to https://val.build, sign up and import you project.
-From there you can share links to preview builds so that editors can update content.

 ### Add editor support

-To make it possible to do non-local edits, head over to [val.build](https://val.build) and import your repository.
+To make it possible to do non-local edits, head over to [val.build](https://val.build), sign up and import your repository.

 **NOTE**: your content is yours.
 No subscription (or similar) is required to host content from your repository.